 Why Tignes 1800 Ski Resort?

-- It has direct ski access to the massive Espace Killy area
+- It has direct ski access to the massive Tignes Val d'Isere area (formely Espace Killy)

 - It’s a quiet alternative to the other bustling resorts in Tignes and a brand new developed area